HaiLe/haile.github.io/_posts/2022-05-10-apple-discontinues-ipod.md

 ---
 layout: post
-title:  Steve Jobs’ iPod introduction
+title:  Steve Jobs’ iPod Introduction
 date:   2022-05-10 10:21:22 -0700
 categories: technology
 ---

-Today Apple announced it will discontinue its last iPod model.
+Apple's announcement today marks the end of an era as they discontinue their last iPod model.
+This news serves as a reminder of the impact that this small device had on the music industry when it was introduced nearly 22 years ago by Steve Jobs.
+The iPod's goal was simple - to hold 1000 songs in your pocket.

-Nearly 22 years ago, Steve Jobs introduced the iPod to the world, and changed the music industry forever.
-The project’s goal was simple - a little device that holds 1000 songs in your pocket.
+Back in October 2001, when the iPod was first released, Apple's stock price was just $0.30 (adjusted to the stock split).
+Fast forward to today, and the stock price has grown to $155, representing a remarkable appreciation of 51,500% for those who invested in Apple back in 2001.

-When the iPod was released in October 2001, Apple’s stock price was $0.30 (adjusted to the stock-split).
-Today, the stock price is $155.
-If you invested in Apple in 2001, the stock price has since appreciated 51,500%.
+The iPod was truly one of Steve's greatest inventions, and it set the foundation for the revolutionary Apple iPhone, which transformed mobile devices as we know them today.
+As we bid farewell to the last iPod model, it's worth remembering the impact that this small but mighty device had on the music industry and technology as a whole.

-The iPod was one of Steve’s greatest inventions and laid out the foundation for the Apple iPhone — a device that transformed the mobile devices forever.
+Reflecting back on the introduction of the iPod in 2001, Steve Jobs famously said, "With iPod, Apple has invented a whole new category of digital music player that lets you put your entire music collection in your pocket and listen to it wherever you go."
+His vision and innovation transformed the way we consume music and paved the way for countless advancements in technology.

-Here was the introduction of iPod in 2001 from Steve:
+Here is Steve Jobs's introduction of the iPod in 2001:

 > The field that we decided to do it in--the choice we made--was music.
 Now, why music?
 Well, we love music.
 And it’s always good to do something you love.
 More importantly, music’s a part of everyone’s life.
 Everyone.
 Music’s been around forever.
 It will always be around.
 This is not a speculative market.
 And, because it’s a part of everyone’s life, it’s a very large target market.
 All around the world.
 It knows no boundaries.
 >